Fleet of Self-Driving Shuttles Awarded As Challenge Opens In Central Europe

 The announcement of the winner comes as Local Motors opens its first European fleet challenge for the Olli shuttle.
 The European challenge will seek entries from the Netherlands, Belgium, Germany, France, Switzerland, Austria, Italy, Spain and Luxembourg.
 Entrants are asked to submit use-case scenarios for Olli, and judges will determine a winner based on the viability of the suggested location and route.
 Entries will be accepted until May 29.

 Olli, which employs a responsive cognitive function, is an environmentally-friendly vehicle designed to change the future of mobility.
 A safe and efficient shuttle, Olli is a viable and sustainable transportation option for cities, companies, hospitals, campuses, stadiums, entertainment districts and any other location where people need to move from one place to another.

-Local Motors by LM Industries Group Inc. is a ground mobility company focused on shaping the future for the better.
+About Local Motors Local Motors by LM Industries Group Inc. is a ground mobility company focused on shaping the future for the better.
 Founded in 2007 with a belief in open collaboration and co-creation, Local Motors began low volume vehicle manufacturing of open-source designs using multiple microfactories.
 Since inception, Local Motors has debuted no less than three world firsts; the world's first co-created vehicle, the world's first 3D-printed car and the world's first co-created, self-driving, electric vehicle, Olli.
 We believe that Olli is the answer to a sustainable, accessible transportation solution for all.